SBCC Foundation Assistance to SBCC Students & Employees

 A: Yes.
 We are happy to reimburse for direct costs for fuel.
 We cannot reimburse on a mileage basis, however.
 Please save and submit fuel receipts, just as you would submit receipts for train or water taxi tickets.

 Q: Who is this support being made available to (students? staff? faculty?)?

-A: This support is being offered to all SBCC employees who need it regardless of status or job.
-We are also offering the transportation assistance and emergency grants for losses due to the fire and flood to all SBCC students who need it.
+A: This support is being offered to all SBCC employees and students who need it regardless of status or job.
+We are offering the transportation and lodging assistance, and emergency grants for losses due to the fire and flood, to all SBCC employees and students who need it.
 We will continue to assess the need as the situation develops

-Q: Can the Foundation also provide assistance with alternative lodging expenses?
+Q: Can the Foundation provide assistance with temporary lodging expenses?

-A: Yes – for SBCC employees, the Foundation can offer up to $50/night for any lodging needed for employees who live on the other side of the road closures until a path for vehicles is made available through the slide area.
-See the details above.
+A: Yes – for SBCC employees and students, the Foundation can offer up to $50/night for any lodging needed for those who live on the other side of the road closures or are displaced due to evacuations, flooding, or related disasters, until roadways re-open or evacuations are lifted.

 Q: Will the Foundation also provide assistance with shuttle or ride sharing expenses between the harbor or train station and campus?